-The mission of the Southwest Alliance for Girls' Enrichment in Science, Technology, Engineering, Arts & Humanities, and Mathematics (SAGE STEAM) Camp is to support and supplement education in STEM for Oklahoma students who may not have the opportunity to experience STEAM-related endeavors otherwise.
-Through unique experiences via hands-on activities and field trips, integration of the Arts & Humanities to add relevance and depth of learning, and interactions with adult and student mentors, the STEAM Team strives to empower campers to recognize and seek out other STEM opportunities after camp has concluded.
-In addition, the development of transferable skills such as collaboration, communication, critical thinking, and creativity are integrated into camp activities, as these skills will serve campers in a variety of situations in the future.
-The STEAM Team is ultimately interested in sparking an interest in Oklahoma students to pursue a variety of educational and career choices in STEAM-related fields.
+The mission of the Southwest Alliance for Girls' Enrichment in Science, Technology, Engineering, Arts / Humanities, and Mathematics (SAGE STEAM) is to support and supplement STEM education for Oklahoma students who may not have the opportunity to experience STEAM-related endeavors otherwise.
+Through unique experiences via hands-on activities and field trips, integration of the Arts & Humanities to add relevance and depth of learning, and interactions with professional and college mentors, the STEAM Team empowers students to have the confidence and settings to try STEM activities across a diverse range of topics.
+In addition, development of transferable skills such as collaboration, communication, critical thinking, and creativity are integrated into activities, as these skills will serve SAGE STEAM participants in a variety of situations in the future.
+The STEAM Team is ultimately interested in enabling and encouraging Oklahomans to appreciate, incorporate, and pursue STEAM-related careers.

-The SAGE STEAM Camp vision is to inspire campers to become independent thinkers and multimodal communicators who apply critical theory and creative design to collaboratively solve issues important to Oklahoma communities via the skills they learn in the fields of Science, Technology, Engineering, Arts/Humanities, and Mathematics.
+The SAGE STEAM vision is to inspire students to become independent thinkers and multimodal communicators who apply critical theory and creative design to collaboratively solve issues important to Oklahoma communities via the integration of Science, Technology, Engineering, Arts/Humanities, and Mathematics.

-We aim to provide an environment for the campers, counselors, workshop teachers, and camp staff that promotes future success via the following elements:
+The STEAM Team aims to provide an environment for campers, K-12 teachers, counselors, camp staff, workshop presenters, and volunteers that promotes fellowship and future success via the following elements:

 |Careers||To provide opportunities for mentoring, networking, and awareness of educational and career opportunities between camp participants and working professionals in STEAM-related fields.|

 |Collaboration||To demonstrate the value of teamwork and how each STEAM area contributes to interdisciplinary collaborations.|